Skip to main content

 Read historical trade activity

 Use GraphQL for historical, indexed activity.
-Do not try to reconstruct history from live REST snapshots.
+Do not try to reconstruct history from live HTTP snapshots.

 query RecentTrades($account: String!) {